wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (b) If a situation under Article 34(4)(b) is found to exist, the international preliminary examination report shall, in relation to the claims in question, contain the statement as provided in subparagraph (a), whereas, in relation to the other claims, it shall contain the statement as provided in paragraph (2).

-### Article 36 Transmittal, Translation, and Communication, of the International Preliminary Examination Report
+### Article 36---Transmittal, Translation, and Communication, of the International Preliminary Examination Report

 *   (1) The international preliminary examination report, together with the prescribed annexes, shall be transmitted to the applicant and to the International Bureau.